No. 14 Captain Howey

 Originally delivered in Union Pacific yellow and grey, ‘Number 14’ was repainted into the blue and cream livery of Eastbourne Buses in 1993 to celebrate their 90th anniversary.
 The loco received a royal blue and silver livery in time for the Millennium and for her naming ceremony.

-‘Captain Howey’ can often be seen hauling the school train during term-time and is also used for other passenger duties throughout the operating season.
+‘Captain Howey’ was often to be seen hauling the school train during term-time and is also used for other passenger duties throughout the operating season.

 She is out of service in 2018 receiving a major overhaul.
 Having been dismantled, the locomotive is now in storage.

 BO-BO, 112bhp, 6-cylinder mainline diesel locomotive.